Python-GIS-book/site/source/part1/chapter-02/md/06-exercises.md

 _**Table 2.7**.
 [Monthly average temperatures recorded at the Helsinki Malmi airport](https://www.timeanddate.com/weather/finland/helsinki/climate)._

-For this exercise you should:
+For this exercise you should use the data in Table 2.7 to:

 - Create two lists with the months and their average temperatures.
 - Use a print statement to produce output like that below, where the months and temperatures are selected using index values in the corresponding lists.